Alfredo Zayas y Alfonso: Political career

 Upon his return to Cuba after the Spanish–Cuban–American War (known in the U.S. as Spanish–American War), he became acting mayor of Havana.
-He was a member of the Constitutional Convention 1901 and became its secretary.
+He was a member of the Constitutional Convention of 1901 and became its secretary.
 A vocal leader of the opposition against the U.S. annexation of Cuba, he voted against the Platt Amendment and against granting naval bases to the United States in Guantánamo and Bahia Honda.

+From 1906 to 1909, Zayas served as one of six Cuban lawyers on the Advisory Law Commission for the Provisional Government of Cuba, under Colonel Enoch H. Crowder.

-Zayas became leader of the Liberal Party (left-wing) and was elected Vice-President 1908.
+Zayas became leader of the Liberal Party (left-wing) and was elected Vice-president 1908.
 In the contested, 1916 presidential election in which the populist Liberal Party used violent tactics, he obtained more votes than the pro-U.S. candidate, Cornell graduate General Mario García Menocal.
 The Chambelona War ensued, which, after some reverses, was won by the Conservative Forces of Garcia Menocal with the covert support of the United States.
 Zayas surrendered in Cambute near Guanabacoa where it was said he was hiding.
 The United States provided military support to García Menocal from Guantánamo Naval Base, without formally invoking its right of intervention pursuant to the Platt Amendment, incorporated in the U.S.-Cuba Treaty of 1903.
 However, the United States only deployed forces in Oriente Province.

+Receiving the most votes in the 1920 Cuban general election, which was marred by accusations of election fraud.
+Zayas was inaugurated as president on May 20, 1921.